paulrudy/alfred-goodlinks-actions/README.md

-# GoodLinks - Alfred workflow
+# GoodLinks Actions - Alfred workflow

 An Alfred workflow for searching and adding links in [GoodLinks](https://goodlinks.app).